skibu/nornsLib/README.md

 # `require "nornsLib/screenExt"`
 The screen extensions library provides three functions that allow one to get current values for a font.
 This can be very useful if one wants to use multiple reasonably sized functions for drawing text.
 A higher level function might set font parameters and then call a lower level function to do more work.
 If the lower level function needs to change the font params then it should reset them to the original values so that the higher level function can continue to draw.

+Note: there already is a screen.current_point() available.
+It just isn't in the current documentation for some reason.

 All the library screen functions are in the `screen` object, so they are accessed just like all the other ones.

 These functions are: